material-motion/material-motion/specifications/runtime/performer-composition.md

 ---

-**transactionEmitter API**: A performer may be provided with a transaction emitter object.
+**PlanEmitter API**: A performer may be provided with a plan emitter object.

-> The Performer may choose not to implement this API.
+> The Performer may choose not to receive such an object.

-A transaction emitter declaration might look like so:
+A plan emitter declaration might look like so:

-    protocol TransactionEmitter {
+    protocol PlanEmitter {
-      func emit(transaction: Transaction)
+      func addPlan(plan)
     }

 A performer can be provided with a transaction emitter.